Lab 04: a few pointers

 it.

-program, the underlying data structure
+For the sequence program, the underlying data structure

-is just an array of integers, where the first size
+is just an array of integers, where the first size items

 constitute an integer sequence.
 But, as the program edits the sequence

-(with user commands insert
+(with user commands insert, append, and

-) that array might need to get resized to have
+remove) that array might need to get resized to have

 storage for larger sequences.
 Your jon is to write some of the functions